 - Members of the Public can attend Parish Council or Committee Meetings for the purpose of making representations, giving evidence or answering questions.

-- The Council undertakes that all its dealings are open to the Public and this includes via electronic methods, but in exceptional circumstances may choose to go into an ‘in camera’ or part 2 session where a matter of staffing, contract and tender or sensitivity to an individual or group of persons is involved, for example, where a release of information could be personally damaging or dangerous to those concerned if generally known.
+- The Council undertakes that all its dealings are open to the Public and this includes via electronic methods, but in exceptional circumstances may choose to go into a part 2 session where a matter of staffing, contract and tender or sensitivity to an individual or group of persons is involved, for example, where a release of information could be personally damaging or dangerous to those concerned if generally known.
 The Council will decide accordingly if the minutes of such an item should remain confidential.
 Confidential items should be minuted on a different colour paper and filed separately.
-(The Council will ensure that where confidential information has been received from another Local Authority, for example in relation to enforcement proceedings that this information is dealt with ‘in camera’ and that the minutes remain confidential).
+(The Council will ensure that where confidential information has been received from another Local Authority, for example in relation to enforcement proceedings that this information remains confidential).